-Sauna is a way to help increase the elimination of toxins.
+Sauna is a way to increase the elimination of toxins and reduce the symptoms of Candida and Candida die-off.
 This works in a couple of different ways.
 Firstly, remember that your skin is the largest organ in your body, and is responsible for up to 15% of all toxin elimination.
 An effective sauna will have you sweating in no time, opening your pores and allowing a larger quantity of toxins to be expelled.

 Secondly, sauna will enhance your blood circulation.
 This oxygenates your cells and helps your liver to remove toxins from your bloodstream.
 Supporting your liver is a crucial part of beating your Candida overgrowth.

 Lastly, the higher body temperature encouraged by the sauna actually helps to kill viruses and pathogens within your body.
 Viruses have a lower heat tolerance than the other cells in your body, so the higher temperature is actually assisting your immune system.
 Additionally, higher temperature enhances metabolic processes within your body – this can help with things like healing and cell repair.

 Here are a couple of things to keep in mind.
 Don’t stay in a sauna for more than 30 minutes, and make sure the temperature stays at a comfortable level.
 Drink two glasses of water before you start your sauna, and avoid heavy meals for at least an hour beforehand.

 During your sauna, wear very light clothing or a bathing suit.
 Try to relax during the sauna, or even meditate if you can.
 Take in a small clock or watch with you to monitor the time, but try not to spend all your time looking at it!